oroinc/documentation/bundles/platform/ImapBundle/synchronization.rst

 - When the synchronization settings change, folders are synchronized automatically, but not the emails.

-By default, the synchronization is executed by a CRON job every 30 minutes.
+By default, the synchronization is executed by a CRON job every minute.
 You can launch synchronization manually using the following command:

 .. code-block:: bash